 Migration Governance and Asylum Crises – MAGYC (2018–2023).
-This Horizon2020 project, coordinated by the Hugo Observatory at the University of Liège (Belgium), explores how European migration policies are influenced by political crises triggered by migration.
+This Horizon2020 project, led by the Hugo Observatory at the University of Liège (Belgium), explores how European migration policies are influenced by political crises triggered by migration.
 At a time when such policies are heavily contested across EU member states, and when asylum seems more threatened than ever, this project is critically important to improve our understanding of how migration policies are formulated and shaped by a context of crisis.
 The project gathers 12 partners from Europe, from Lebanon and from Turkey.

 Within MAGYC, I lead the Work Package “Comparing Crises – Lessons from ‘Migration Crises’ in the Middle East, North Africa, and the Horn of Africa”.
 Here, my team and I want to understand two things: